Start 'Em, Sit 'Em Week 3: Tight ends

 Sit of the Week - Eric Ebron vs. Atlanta Falcons

 Ebron did get into the end zone last week, but he saw just four targets and was second in snaps (46.2%) behind Jack Doyle (72.3%).
 That makes Ebron a week to week dice roll as fantasy owners hope for a touchdown.
-In their last 34 games (since 2017), the Falcons have allowed just nine scores to tight ends.
+In their last 34 games (since 2017), the Falcons defense has surrendered just nine scores to opposing tight ends.

 T.J.
 Hockenson vs. Philadelphia Eagles